sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Contributing_to_Titanium/Platform_Development/Building_the_Titanium_SDK_From_Source.md

 The process of compiling the [Titanium SDK source code](https://github.com/appcelerator/titanium_mobile) can be very time consuming if your environment is not primed to do so.
 Here's a short list of tips and tricks for getting that compile time down.
 In our testing so far, these tips can reduce compile time by as much as 80%!

-At this time, the instructions refer specifically to speeding up the Titanium SDK build on a macOS machine.
+{{% alert title="⚠️ Warning" color="primary" %}}At this time, the instructions refer specifically to speeding up the Titanium SDK build on a macOS machine.{{% /alert %}}

 ### Use ccache